-On July 7, 2014, the U.S. Department of Education launched the Excellent Educators for All initiative to help states and school districts support great educators for the students who need them most.
-This initiative is founded upon the results from several recent studies from the Institute of Education Sciences (IES)[1] and data from the U.S. Department of Education's Office for Civil Rights[2] demonstrating that inequities in access to great teachers and leaders continue to persist across the United States.
+On July 7, 2014, the U.S. Department of Education launched the Excellent Educators for All initiative to help states and school districts ensure that all students have equitable access to excellent educators.
+This initiative is based upon the results from several recent studies from the Institute of Education Sciences (IES)[1] and data from the U.S. Department of Education's Office for Civil Rights[2] demonstrating that inequities in access to great teachers and leaders, or equity gaps, continue to persist across the United States.
 Students of color, from low-income families, from rural communities, with disabilities, with limited English proficiency, or who are behind academically are less likely than their peers to have access to great teachers and school leaders.
 The causes of these inequities vary by place and context, with numerous policy, practice, economic, and sociocultural factors at play.
 Because of the multiple causes of inequities in access to great teaching and leading, it is crucial that a robust menu of high-quality metrics be collected and analyzed to support the development of policy solutions.

-The Excellent Educators for All initiative calls for states to submit comprehensive educator equity plans describing the steps that state education agencies (SEAs) will take to ensure that children from poor and minority backgrounds are not taught at higher rates than other children by inexperienced, unqualified, or out-of-field teachers.
+The Excellent Educators for All initiative calls for each state to submit a State Plan to Ensure Equitable Access to Excellent Educators describing the steps that state education agencies (SEAs) will take to ensure that students from low-income families and students of color are not taught at higher rates than other students by inexperienced, unqualified, or out-of-field teachers.
 In his July 2014 letter to Chief State School Officers,[3] Education Secretary Arne Duncan stated that "to prepare a strong plan, each SEA will analyze what its stakeholders and data [emphasis added] have to say about the root causes of inequities."